shantanu-sarkar/CustomROM/README.md

 - Your device with USB cable (OnePlus 7 for example)
 - x64-bit decently powerful Linux PC or server (Recommended: 6 or more cores with 32GB RAM, although 16GB should do the job.
 HDD or SSD storage of 350GB or more).
 I will be considering Ubuntu to build in this tutorial.
 - Unlimited internet connection
+- Basic Git and GitHub knowledge.
+You will need some advanced knowledge too which you will learn along with time.

 ## Let's begin
 ## 1. Download and install platform-tools